 - If words like content refresh/revamp, domain authority, content promotion, people also ask, and SEO optimization are not part of your vocabulary, this isn’t the right role for you.

 - If your main source of content about content marketing is the HubSpot blog or someone with the initials NP, this isn’t the role for you.

 - Key content marketing skills: research, incorporation of design elements, selection of content types, content promotion & amplification, etc (etc).

-- The desire to do what it takes to effectively promote content in our space—get out there (virtually) make connections, pitch, etc.
+Willingness to do what it takes to effectively promote content in our space—get out there (virtually), make connections, pitch, etc.

-- Cool or unexpected skills that would make you great for the role that we haven’t mentioned?
+Cool or unexpected skills we haven’t mentioned?
 Let’s hear them.

 - Competitive salary and stock options.

 - Health, dental & vision insurance with a generous monthly company contribution